-Paraprofessional Requirements for Title I ProgramsRequirements for paraprofessionals assigned to work directly with students in Title I programs pursuant to the No Child Left Behind Act, reauthorized as the Elementary and Secondary Education Act (ESEA).
+Paraprofessional Requirements for Title I ProgramsRequirements for paraprofessionals assigned to work directly with students in Title I programs pursuant to the Elementary and Secondary Education Act (ESEA).

 Properly trained paraprofessionals (teaching assistants) can play an important role in improving student achievement, especially in Title I schools by reinforcing and augmenting a teacher's effort in the classroom.
 ESEA therefore requires that paraprofessionals assigned to work directly with students in Title I programs meet higher standards of qualification.

 Title I paraprofessionals whose duties include instructional support must have:

 - High school diploma or the equivalent, and

 - Two years of college (48 units), or